mzimbres/redis-cli-comp/README.md

 The goal of this project is to compare the performance of Redis clients in multiple languages.
-Although there is no single benchmark that represents best all use cases a large subset of client usage are internet facing (HTTP) servers that has multiple user connections.
+Although there is no single benchmark that represents best all use cases a large subset of client usage are internet facing (HTTP) servers that have multiple user connections.

 Server sent pushes is another feature that clients have to deal with e.g. when Redis is used as message broken pubsub and multiple other